VIB-PSB/cross_species_annotation_transfer/README.md

   - Matching reference genes: the IDs of the matching reference DEGs (always gene IDs, thus identical to "Match IDs" in case of a comparison within-species)
 - `cluster_deg_overlap_statistics_combined_best_hits.xlsx`: this output file is a subset of the `cluster_deg_overlap_statistics.xlsx` file, but has merged the two-way comparison together by selecting the one with the lowest q-value.
 Then, for each cluster, only the best (significant) hit in the other dataset is retained.
 This is done for both datasets.
   - This output file contains the same output fields as `cluster_deg_overlap_statistics.xlsx`.
-- `log.txt`: the log file, tracking the progress of the run during excecution
+- `log.txt`: the log file, tracking the progress of the run during execution

 ## Dependencies
 Python dependencies are listed in [`requirements.txt`](https://github.com/VIB-PSB/cross_species_annotation_transfer/blob/main/requirements.txt).